iotelligence/Data-analytic/README.md

  - Plot car amount over 1 month

 ### 2. Car counting
- - Counting amount of car parking in each slot by following this conditions
+ - Counting amount of car parking in each slot by selected date
-	 - Date
-	 - Period of time